Decompositional equivalence: A fundamental symmetry underlying quantum theory: Information can be obtained only by observation

 The assumption that observers have no prior knowledge of the system being observed is often stated in discussions of both classical and quantum physics.
 Schlosshauer, for example, includes the idea that observers can be ``initially completely ignorant'' when describing classical observations: \begin{quote} ``Here (i.e. in classical physics) we can enlarge our `catalog' of physical properties of the system (and therefore specify its state more completely) by performing an arbitrary number of measurements of identical physical quantities, in any given order.
-Moreover, many independent observers may carry out such measurements (and agree on the results) without running into any risk of disturbing the state of the system, even though they may have been initially completely ignorant of this state.'' \begin{flushright} (\cite{schloss:07} p.
-16) \end{flushright} \end{quote} Ollivier, Poulin and Zurek employ similar language to operationally define \textit{objectivity} in a quantum-theoretic context: \begin{quote} ``A property of a physical system is \textit{objective} when it is: \begin{list}{\leftmargin=2em} \item 1. simultaneously accessible to many observers, \item 2. who are able to find out what it is without prior knowledge about the system of interest, and \item 3. who can arrive at a consensus about it without prior agreement.'' \end{list} \begin{flushright} \cite{zurek:04} p.
-1; \cite{zurek:05} p.
+Moreover, many independent observers may carry out such measurements (and agree on the results) without running into any risk of disturbing the state of the system, even though they may have been initially completely ignorant of this state.'' \begin{flushright} Schlosshauer, 2007, p.
+16 \end{flushright} \end{quote} Ollivier, Poulin and Zurek employ similar language to operationally define \textit{objectivity} in a quantum-theoretic context: \begin{quote} ``A property of a physical system is \textit{objective} when it is: \begin{list}{\leftmargin=2em} \item 1. simultaneously accessible to many observers, \item 2. who are able to find out what it is without prior knowledge about the system of interest, and \item 3. who can arrive at a consensus about it without prior agreement.'' \end{list} \begin{flushright} Ollivier, Poulin and Zurek, 2004, p.
+1; Ollivier, Poulin and Zurek, 2005, p.
 3 \end{flushright} \end{quote} Both of these statements, however, leave unmentioned and unaddressed a fundamental question: how do the many independent observers \textit{identify} the system being jointly observed?
 If they are \textit{completely ignorant} of the system, having \textit{no prior knowledge} about it, then they cannot know, for example, where it is located, what it looks like, its mass, or its velocity relative to their own.
 How then can they agree that they have observed the same system?
-Within the context of a formal, theoretical description of the situation, it can simply be stipulated that the observers are jointly interacting with one single system, just as the ancient proverb stipulates that the blind men are interacting with a single elephant.
-Any such stipulation, however, clearly begs the question of how the stipulating agent identified the system under observation and determined that it, not something else, was the system with which each observer was interacting (e.g. \cite{koenderink:14}).
-How is the situation to be described if this artificial, question-begging ``god's eye'' stipulation is removed?
+Identifying the system of interest, it would seem, \textit{requires} observers to have \textit{a priori} knowledge of the system to be identified.